Annual report guidelines for 2021-22

 Board and committee remuneration

 Include the names of all board and committee members and all remuneration.
-Remuneration reported excludes travel expenses incurred as per Public Sector Commissioner’s Circular 2009-20: Reimbursement of Travel Expenses for Members of Government Boards and Committees and Premier’s Circular 2014/02: Guidelines for Official Air Travel by Ministers, Parliamentary Secretaries and Government Officers.
+Remuneration reported excludes travel expenses incurred as per the Public Sector Commission’s guidelines for reimbursement of travel expenses and Premier’s Circular 2014/02: Guidelines for Official Air Travel by Ministers, Parliamentary Secretaries and Government Officers.

-Consult with the relevant minister’s office if it is considered that a board or committee member’s name should be withheld because of security, sensitivity or legislative restrictions.
+Consult with the minister’s office if it is considered that a board or committee member’s name should be withheld because of security, sensitivity or legislative restrictions.

 Below is an example table to report on remuneration for each board and committee member.
 Consideration can also be given to listing separate information relating to member payments, for example other benefits and allowances.